 Since the foundation’s early years, it has made several attempts to secure the property for a cultural center.
 A viable option has yet to surface, and the foundation will continue its search for land or buildings to fulfill its vision.

-This event started at Amazon Park/Community Center and today is held at the Yujin Gakuen Immersion School.
-It is held in early May each year.
+This event started at Amazon Park/Community Center and moved to the Yujin Gakuen Immersion School.
+It was held in early May.
 (Cancelled in 2020, 2021, & 2022 due to Covid-19).

 The mission of the Asian American Council of Oregon (AACO) is to create opportunities which foster friendship and harmonious relations among all people by presenting events and activities that will stimulate a better understanding of Asian and Asian-American cultures.